thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 ### 1. TypeScript Strictness is Non-Negotiable

-The project is configured with TypeScript's strictest settings (`"strict": true`, `"noImplicitAny": true`, `"exactOptionalPropertyTypes": true`).
+The project is configured with TypeScript's strictest settings (`"strict": true`, `"noImplicitAny": true`).

 -   **The `any` type is forbidden.** The ESLint rule `@typescript-eslint/no-explicit-any` is set to `warn` and must be treated as an error.
-Using `any` defeats the purpose of TypeScript and introduces potential runtime errors.
+Using `any` defeats the purpose of TypeScript.
 Use `unknown` for values whose type is truly unknown and perform type-safe checks.

 ### 2. ESLint is the Gatekeeper